Getting Started with WordPress

 In the Dashboard Screen, there is a navigation menu called The Dashboard Menu.
 It is located on the LEFT SIDE of the Dashboard screen.
 This menu can be collapsed or expanded.
-You can see it in the screenshot on the left next to the expanded "At a Glance" module.

 It is the long skinny vertical menu with a black background.

 (NOTE: Your Dashboard Menu may appear slightly different depending on your WordPress version or your WordPress user role.)

 Example #1 (below) shows a collapsed menu with icons.
 The icons are links to important pages in the admin section.

 Example #2 shows the expanded view with text next to the icons.

 Example #3 shows what the menu looks like after pressing the Posts link.
 You will be taken to the Posts page where you have the chance to add a new post.
 There is also a Pages link if you want to add a new Page instead of a new post.

 - If you decide to add a new post, you will be taken to the POST EDITOR.

 - If you decide to add a new page, you will be taken to the PAGE EDITOR.

 This is what the WordPress "Add New Post" editor looks like.